fuwaneko/node-protobuf/README.md

 var obj = {
 	"name": "value"
 }
-var buf = p.Serialize(obj, "MySchema") // you get Buffer here, send it via socket.write, etc. var newObj = p.Parse(buf, "MySchema") // you get plain object here, it should be exactly the same as obj
+var buf = pb.Serialize(obj, "MySchema") // you get Buffer here, send it via socket.write, etc. var newObj = pb.Parse(buf, "MySchema") // you get plain object here, it should be exactly the same as obj
 ```

 ### Construct